Fire Training2025-02-17T13:12:51+11:00

 Fire Training

-Within these comprehensive training sessions, we cover the main priorities in a workplace fire emergency situation: how to respond, how to alert others, how to assess the type and size of the fire, what action to take and who to report to, as well as technical aspects of fire itself.
+Within these comprehensive training sessions, we cover the main priorities in a workplace fire emergency situation: how to respond, how to alert others, how to assess the type and size of the fire, what

 The practical aspects of the training include the correct and safe use and operation of onsite firefighting equipment, such as fire blankets, hose reels and fire extinguishers.
 This is known as First Attack Fire Fighting Training.
 This is also a component of our Fire Warden Training and Warden Training.